mysteriumnetwork/winter-is-coming/quests/Wall_Orbuculum.md

 # Wall Orbuculum.
 Game "Winter is coming"

-Hey, Application Engineer, we would like you to create User Interface for a game :)
+Hey, Application Engineer, we would like you to create game client for existing game server :)

 ## Requirements
 Let’s say you have some hipster friends who only use Mac Books and iPhones and are very picky about native user experience.